ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Methods

-To go further beyond former theoretical acceleration analyses based on FLOPs (Floating Point Operations Per Second)~\cite{mirzadeh2023relu} and establish the practical value of ProSparse, we compare the acceleration effects of LLMs with different sparsity on real GPU hardware.
-For comprehensiveness, we introduce two categories of acceleration algorithms based on activation sparsity: an approximate algorithm and an accurate algorithm.
+To go beyond theoretical analyses based on FLOPS (Floating Point Operations Per Second)~\cite{mirzadeh2023relu} and establish the practical value of ProSparse, we discuss how to realize inference acceleration with sparsely activated LLMs on real hardware and how to evaluate the practical acceleration effects.
+We consider two categories of acceleration algorithms based on activation sparsity: approximate algorithms and accurate algorithms.

 \paragraph{Approximate Acceleration Algorithms}